Prashant-Kumar7/excellence_todo_nextapp/README.md

 - Automatic profile creation on signup

 ### Todo Management
-- Create todos with title, description, and optional due date
+- Create todos with title, description, optional due date, category, and priority
 - Mark todos as completed/uncompleted
 - Edit existing todos
 - Delete todos with confirmation
 - Filter todos by Today, Completed, or Pending
+- **Search todos** by title or description
+- **Sort todos** by date, title, priority, etc.
+- **Bulk operations**: Select multiple todos to delete or mark complete/incomplete
+- **Categories and priorities**: Organize todos with custom categories and priority levels

 ### Admin Panel
 - View all users in a table